2048wc/2048wc/README.md

 # 2048wc

-2048wc is an implementation of a business idea for a website, where people can challenge their facebook, twitter or gmail (google+) friends in 2048 and win (or loose) bragging rights or tiny amount of money from each other.
+2048wc is an implementation of a business idea for a website, where people can challenge their friends in 2048 to win (or loose) bragging rights or tiny amount of money.

+## Developer Setup

 After cloning this repository execute `source setup2048` to: